aollivierre/PowerShell-Youtube-dl/README.md

 Download the project .zip file, extract it to a folder, and run the `Youtube-dl_Installer.ps1` shortcut.
 The script will be installed to the folder `C:\Users\%USERNAME%\Youtube-dl`.
 A desktop shortcut and a Start Menu shortcut will be created.
 Run either of these to use the script.

-To update the script, delete the following files and folders, download the new version and install it:
+To update the script, delete the following folders, download the new version and install it:

 	C:\Users\%USERNAME%\Youtube-dl\bin
 	C:\Users\%USERNAME%\Youtube-dl\scripts
-	C:\Users\%USERNAME%\Youtube-dl\README.md\
 Make sure you don't delete any of the .txt files!

 #